OISF/suricata/doc/userguide/rules/payload-keywords.rst

 rawbytes
 --------

-The rawbytes keyword has no effect but is included to be comaptible with signatures that use it, for example signatures used with Snort.
+The rawbytes keyword has no effect but is included to be compatible with signatures that use it, for example signatures used with Snort.

 isdataat